 See Step 5 below for a list of other recommended resources.

 After completing the proposal defense, students must complete an IRB application to begin conducting research and gathering data.
 Please refer to The Chicago School Dissertation Manual for information on submitting to the IRB and visit the IRB website for application materials.

+After completing results or findings (Chapter 4) and discussion, limitations, and conclusions (Chapter 5), the dissertation is ready to be submitted for final review.
 Form D – Dissertation Review should also be completed by the dissertation committee after final review of the completed dissertation.
 If revisions are needed, then an additional copy of Form D must be completed.
-After completing the final review, the dissertation must be submitted to
+After completing the final review, the dissertation must be submitted through

-Turnitin.com for another plagiarism check.
+Turnitin for another similarity check.

 Next, students orally defend the thesis or dissertation, if required by the department, in front of the committee.